Charlescai123/Simplex-Cartpole/README.md

 - To plot cartpole `phase/trajectory` or live show its `animation/trajectory`, check corresponding fields in `config/logger/logger.yaml`
 - The repository uses the `logging` package for debugging.
-You can enable debug mode in `config/base_config.yaml`
+Set debug mode in `config/base_config.yaml`